Volunteer Spotlight, Bruce Campbell & Darlene Ondrick

 Bruce Campbell and Darlene Ondrick

 They have been volunteering since January 2011 and have had a great experience since then.
-The interactions with the park staff, other volunteers and park visitors makes this experience quite rewarding for them.
+The interactions with the park staff, other volunteers and park visitors make this experience quite rewarding for them.

 Both Darlene and Bruce have always loved the outdoors since they played outside in the woods as children.
 That experience continues to this day where they love learning continuously about Florida's flora, fauna and history.

-The thing they love the most about being outdoors is the feeling of freedom they have when outside in nature.
+The thing they love the most about being outdoors is the feeling of freedom.
 They enjoy interpreting the Fairchild Oak and giving Bulow Plantation tours.

-Both Bruce and Darlene have worked hard at sprucing up Bulow Creek Trail and the general park areas from pressure washing, trail trimming, general clean-up and bathroom maintenance.
-They are truly a “dynamic duo” who are serving in serving in several capacities from interpreting, maintenance and resource management duties at our Bulow Creek, Bulow Plantation Ruins and Tomoka State Parks.
+Both Bruce and Darlene have worked hard at sprucing up Bulow Creek Trail and the general park areas with pressure washing, trail trimming, general cleanup and restroom maintenance.
+They are truly a dynamic duo who serve in several capacities from interpreting, maintenance and resource management duties at our Bulow Creek, Bulow Plantation Ruins and Tomoka state parks.

-Darlene and Bruce are a very friendly, personable and hard working pair, and we are extremely fortunate to have on our team.
+Darlene and Bruce are a very friendly, personable and hard-working pair, and we are extremely fortunate to have them on our team.